 HyperDex's key features -- namely its rich API, strong consistency, and fault tolerance -- provide strong guarantees to applications that are not matched by other NoSQL systems.

 HyperDex is easy to setup and use.
-Need a new cluster?
-You can literally setup a cluster in 30 seconds.
+You can literally setup a cluster in 30 seconds, as follows.
 On one server, setup the coordinator for the cluster:

 $ hyperdex coordinator --listen IP

 Then, on possibly another server, run the daemon using this new coordinator:

 $ hyperdex daemon --coordinator IP

 To add more servers in order to scale horizontally, run the above command again on another server.
 HyperDex will automatically integrate the new server into the cluster.